 - Biophotonic Therapy is the use of light to activate the healing properties of the blood.
 BT is photomedicine and has a well-characterized clinical profile.
-A dozen books and some 400 articles in the medical literature describe Biophotonic Therapy.
+A dozen books and some 400 articles in the German, Russian, and English-language medical literature describe Biophotonic Therapy.
 Other common names for BT are Ultraviolet Blood Irradiation and Photoluminescence Therapy.

 - In BT’s extracorporeal form, ultraviolet and visible light are used to treat a small amount of blood, which is then reinfused.